jyri78/v.JS/README.md

 # [Vanilla JavaScript](https://github.com/jyri78/v.JS)

-Simple plain Javascript `class` with a set of common functions.
+Tiny plain Javascript `class` with a set of common functions.

+The reason I did this project is that every time I started a new project, I first created some helper functions to use.
+Over and over again.
+So I decided to create this tiny "library" of functions to use instead of re-creating.

 **Warning!** This project is under early development stage.